 What do you look for in an employee?

-At Fujitsu, we’re looking for people who will bring their own personalities and skills to the role, those who are willing to learn and eager to push themselves.
-If you’re unique and want to help us constantly develop our business, then you’re exactly the sort of person we’re looking for.
+At Fujitsu, we're looking for people who will bring their own personalities and skills to the role, those willing to learn and eager to push themselves.
+If you're unique and want to help us have a positive impact on society, then you're exactly the sort of person we're looking for.

-We believe in the power of difference to create a better future.
+We believe in the power of difference to create a better future in a digital and diverse world.
 We aim to create an environment where people can be themselves and feel able to contribute to the success of the company.
-If you’re talented, enthusiastic, and keen to make a difference, you can succeed in our organisation.
+If you're talented, enthusiastic, and keen to make a difference, you can succeed in our organisation.
 We respect people regardless of their background, ensuring equal opportunities for everyone.

 How can a graduate stand out?

 We want our graduates to shape our tomorrow, so we'll support you in delivering outstanding results.
 Additionally, we provide the opportunity for you to get involved in a number of exciting activities alongside your chosen role and recommend that you take these opportunities in order to stand out.
 For example, our graduates regularly work with our current charity partner Macmillan Cancer Support.
 Fujitsu's charity partnerships are part of the company's commitment to making a positive contribution to society and the communities it operates in.

 How is the graduate programme at Fujitsu structured?